-You can also attach a Github issue number to the branch name if the work you will do on the branch is related to a issue.
-Then, Github will associate the issue with the commit when you merge your branch to the develop branch.
+You can also attach a JIRA issue number to the branch name if the work you will do on the branch is related to a JIRA issue.
+Then, Bitbucket will associate the issue with the commit when you merge your branch to the develop branch.
 For example,:

 '''

-$ git checkout -b bugfix/<userid>/issue-atk-<issue #>
+$ git checkout -b bugfix/<userid>/jira-atk-<issue #>

 $ git push -u

 '''

-Alternatively, if your branch addresses multiple issues, you should add the appropriate issue numbers (e.g., #374) to the messages in your commits that address them.
+Alternatively, if your branch addresses multiple JIRA issues, you should add the appropriate JIRA issue numbers (e.g., ATK-374) to the messages in your commits that address them.

-In each of these examples, the 'git push -u' command pushes the branch to the Github server and it will appear in the list of branches you and other developers can see there.
+In each of these examples, the 'git push -u' command pushes the branch to the Bitbucket server and it will appear in the list of branches you and other developers can see there.